hatimali/aldi-dashboard/README.md

 - Data should not be loaded on each page seperately.
 Infact if we have a database with different entities like Orders, Customers, Products, Order Details, Region.
 Then sql queries for fetching the required data would be optimal here.
 - Project can have user interactions and customization where user can dynamicaly add or update the data or layout of the application.
 - We can add LRU based cache mechanism to avoid redundant database hits.

-## Contributing

-Contributions are welcome!
-If you'd like to contribute to this project, please follow these steps:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/your-feature-name`).
-3. Make your changes.
-4. Commit your changes (`git commit -am 'Add some feature'`).
-5. Push to the branch (`git push origin feature/your-feature-name`).
-6. Create a new Pull Request.